Pyrolysis: General processes and mechanisms

+Safety challenges

+Because pyrolysis takes place at high temperatures which exceed the autoignition temperature of the produced gases, an explosion risk exists if oxygen is present.
+Careful temperature control is needed for pyrolysis systems, which can be accomplished with pyrolysis controller.
+Pyrolysis also produces various toxic gases, such as carbon monoxide.
+The greatest risk of fire, explosion, and release of toxic gases comes when the system is starting up and shutting down, operating intermittently, or during operational upsets.

+Inert gas purging is essential to manage inherent explosion risks.
+The procedure is not trivial and failure to keep oxygen out has led to accidents.

 Occurrence and uses

+Clandestine chemistry

+Conversion of CBD to THC can be brought about by pyrolysis.

 Cooking

 Pyrolysis has many applications in food preparation.
 Caramelization is the pyrolysis of sugars in food (often after the sugars have been produced by the breakdown of polysaccharides).
 The food goes brown and changes flavor.
 The distinctive flavors are used in many dishes; for instance, caramelized onion is used in French onion soup.
 The temperatures needed for caramelization lie above the boiling point of water.
 Frying oil can easily rise above the boiling point.
-Putting a lid on the frying pan keeps the water in, and some of it re-condenses, keeping the temperature too cool to brown for longer time.
+Putting a lid on the frying pan keeps the water in, re-condensing some and keeping the temperature too cool to brown.

 Pyrolysis of food can also be undesirable, as in the charring of burnt food (at temperatures too low for the oxidative combustion of carbon to produce flames and burn the food to ash).

 Coke, carbon, charcoals, and chars

 Carbon and carbon-rich materials have desirable properties but are nonvolatile, even at high temperatures.
 Consequently, pyrolysis is used to produce many kinds of carbon; these can be used for fuel, as reagents in steelmaking (coke), and as structural materials.